 Dog Training Tips

 Have a plan.
 Keep your goal in mind and know how you are going to get there.
-Don’t train haphazardly.
+Don’t train haphazardly, and concentrate on what you are doing.
 Give your plan a chance to work, and if it doesn’t seem to be working, reevaluate your plan and change it.
 You can’t know every response to every situation and why what you are doing isn’t working.
 Get input from someone who is qualified to give it, i.e., a trainer, not your neighbor or your brother-in-law.

 What do you want?
 Think of what you want your dog to do instead of what you don’t want him to do, and then train him to do that.
 For example, instead of thinking, “How can I get my dog to stop stealing food from the counter?,” try thinking, “How can I get my dog to only eat food that is given to him?”